What was here before?

 Charybdis Playground is part of Astoria Park, which was acquired by the City of New York in 1913 in response to calls for public access to the East River in the face of growing coastal industrialization.
 Before it was officially named Astoria Park in 1913, it was known as William J. Gaynor Park and East River Park.
 The park quickly became a destination for thousands and its amenities evolved to accommodate recreational uses in the early 20th century.
 The park was expanded in 1937 and 1969.

 Charybdis Playground, situated on the western edge of Astoria Park, was built in conjunction with the 1936 construction of Astoria Pool, under Commissioner Robert Moses (1888-1981).
-Originally known as Astoria Park Lower Playground, Commissioner Stern gave it its present name in 1997.
-The following year, Council Speaker Peter F. Vallone funded a $400,000 renovation.
-In 2000, Mr. Vallone sponsored a $381,000 project which featured the reconstruction of the comfort station on its south end.
-With its striking views of both the Triborough and Hell Gate Bridges, this playground is a magical spot along the East River that serves Astoria’s children.
+The playground was renovated in 1998, and a redesign in 2021 incorporated new play equipment and game tables.
+The comfort station on its south end was renovated most recently in 2021.
+With its striking views of both the Triborough and Hell Gate Bridges, this playground is a magical spot along the East River.

 Directions to Astoria Park

 - CITY HALL IN YOUR BOROUGH: NYC PARKS UNVEILS $12.5 MILLION RENOVATION OF CHARYBDIS PLAYGROUND IN ASTORIA

 - MAKING PROGRESS ON ANCHOR PARKS INITIATIVE: PARKS CELEBRATES OPENING OF BRAND NEW TRACK AND FIELD WHILE CONSTRUCTION ON CHARYBDIS PLAYGROUND IN ASTORIA PARK IS UNDERWAY